James Marshall's Radio Page

 Shortwave Radio

 I bought a shortwave radio back in 1999 so that I could listen to radio broadcasts from all around the world.
 It's interesting to hear what's happening in other areas of the world and sometimes you'll get a new perspective on the same news you get on the TV and radio.
 I started with the Radio Shack DX-398 and when it finally died after 20+ years, I opted for what's basically the latest upgrade of the same model, the Sangean ATS-909X2.
 Here's an older ATS-909 FAQ for the original model that hasn't been updated in a long time but might still be useful.
 These radios have pages of memory that allow you to store many shortwave frequencies in memory and they can also receive Radio Data System (RDS) signals/information.
 (They also have AM, FM, longwave, and on the ATS-909X2, air bands).
+I have several other radios, generally to get different features, leaning towards pocket-sized and small portables, mainly because they're usually not too expensive, so it's easier to buy more of them.
 One really cool thing I found is the Shortwave Radiogram which broadcasts a set of tones on shortwave that can be decoded with the right (free) software into text and images; see the SW Radiogram Gateway wiki for more details.
 Since there's a lot less on shortwave aimed at the US now than when I started, and I'm coming back after a long hiatus, I don't have a lot of links to provide, but some you might want to check out include: SWLing.com, DXing.com, HFRadio.org's schedule, ShortwaveSchedule.com, short-wave.info, Prime Time Shortwave (this last one may have old info).
 Also of possible interest, this page of propagation information (I've heard that better is high SFI, high SN, low A, low K) and these two widgets showing solar-terrestrial data and HF propagation conditions:

 Radio Scanning